hestiacp/hestiacp/docs/docs/contributing/development.md

 Hestia is an open-source project, and we welcome contributions from the community.
 Please read the [contributing guidelines](https://github.com/hestiacp/hestiacp/blob/main/CONTRIBUTING.md) for additional information.

-Hestia is designed to run on a web server.
-To develop Hestia locally, we recommend using a virtual machine.
+Hestia is designed to be installed on a web server.
+To develop Hestia on your local machine, a virtual machine is recommend.

 ::: warning
 Development builds are unstable.
 If you encounter a bug please [report it via GitHub](https://github.com/hestiacp/hestiacp/issues/new/choose) or [submit a Pull request](https://github.com/hestiacp/hestiacp/pulls).
 :::

-## Running Hestia in a virtual machine
+## Creating a virtual machine for development

-Here are example instructions for running Hestia for development in a virtual machine.
+These are example instructions for creating a virtual machine running Hestia for development.

 These instructions use [Multipass](https://multipass.run/) to create the VM.
 Feel free to adapt the commands for any virtualization software you prefer.